Wellness Testing for Senior Dogs

-Urinalysis.
-Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
+Urinalysis: Urinalysis is a routine test that reports the microscopic and chemical properties of a pet’s urine (see handout “Urinalysis” for more information).
 Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
 It can also help to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
 Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine wellness testing.
-It is particularly important for senior and geriatric dogs because of the higher occurrence of kidney disease in older dogs.
+It is particularly important for senior and geriatric dogs because of the greater occurrence of kidney disease in older dogs.

-Thyroid Testing.
-The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (for more information, see handout “Thyroid Hormone Testing in Dogs”).
+Thyroid Testing: The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (see handout “Thyroid Hormone Testing in Dogs” for more information).
 The most common thyroid disease in dogs is hypothyroidism, which occurs when the thyroid gland fails to produce enough thyroid hormone.
 Hormone levels should be tested routinely in older dogs, especially if there is unexplained weight gain, lack of energy, recurring skin or ear infections, or hair loss on the body and tail.

 Wellness testing is a simple and effective way to monitor your older dog's health.
-Early detection and correction of medical problems help to ensure that your pet will be healthy and active for as long as possible.
+Early detection and correction of medical problems helps to ensure that your pet will be healthy and active for as long as possible.
+If a disease process cannot be cured, the progression can often be slowed with early medical intervention.

 © Copyright 2023 LifeLearn Inc. Used and/or modified with permission under license.